bsnux/vim-kit/README.md

     `$ git submodule update`

+4. Some plugins require additional executable files.
+In order to make sure everything is working, you should install the following executables: pep8, ack.
+For example:

+    `$ yum install -y python-pep8`

+    `$ yum install -y ack`

-4. Ready to start Vim!
+5. Ready to start Vim!

 Features